vestrel00/contacts-android/DEV_NOTES.md

 RawContact that has a group membership AND a RawContact that has no group membership.

 ### Groups; Deletion

+Similar to deleting RawContacts, deleting a Groups row may not immediately delete the Groups row.
+In this case, it is marked as deleted.

+> A Group is marked for deletion as specified by `GroupsColumns.DELETED`.

+Typically, deleting Groups immediately removes the row from the Groups table.
+However, Groups row remains and is simply marked for deletion UNTIL the sync adapters syncs the changes.
+One of the reasons syncs do not occur is when the system sync settings are turned off for the Account or there is no network connection.

+Such Groups should not be included in query results for Contacts.
+The AOSP and Google Contacts app also does not show them.

+Note that local Groups rows (not associated with an Account) are deleted immediately as no sync needs to occur.

+**Groups deletion prior to API 26**

 Prior to Android 8.0 (Oreo, API 26), group deletion is unpredictable.
 Groups that are marked for deletion remain in the DB and is still shown in the native Contacts app.
 Sometimes they do get